Vectorized/solady/docs/accounts/timelock.md

 For ERC7821.
 To ensure that the function can only be called by the proper role holder.
 To ensure that the operation is ready to be executed.
-Updates the operation state and emits a {Executed} event after the calls.
+Updates the operation state and emits a `Executed` event after the calls.

 ### _authorizeSetRole(address,uint256,bool)